 Mikha was born in 1936 in Shat'ili, a highland village in Khevsureti close to the border of Chechnya.
 The village itself is a tower complex, where both he and his sister Mariam Ch’inch’arauli were raised.

-Until his death on April 9th,2015, Mikheil and his wife lived there year-round, even through harsh winters that cut off their village from the rest of the country.
+Today he and his wife live there year-round, even through harsh winters that cut off their village’s road from the rest of the country.

-Mikha was known throughout Khevsureti as a phenomenal singer and panduri player,1 and a precious keeper of ancient knowledge.
+In his youth, Mikha was known throughout Khevsureti as a phenomenal singer and panduri player,1 and today he is a precious keeper of ancient knowledge.

 1A three-stringed, fretted lute common in all regions of northeastern Georgia.
 The instrument is most frequently used to accompany ballad singing.
 Read more about the panduri here.